Goliaita/ParallelRootFinding/README.md

 # Usage

 In the Makefile you can choose about compiling running and deleting obsolete files.
-Is aviable a sequential version of software which can be runned without any installation and a parallel version where you need to install a software that is aviable in Makefile as make install (now aviable only for ubuntu but you have to install manually mpich)
+Is available a sequential version of software which can be runned without any installation and a parallel version where you need to install a software that is available in Makefile as make install (now aviable only for ubuntu but you have to install manually mpich)

 - make compile to compile parallel version
 - make compile-seq to compile sequential version